-Cleveland Water has been regularly monitoring levels lead at our customer’s taps since 1992 in compliance with the federal Safe Drinking Water Act and Ohio's Lead and Copper Rules.
+Cleveland Water has been regularly monitoring lead levels at customer’s taps since 1992 in compliance with the federal Safe Drinking Water Act and Ohio's Lead and Copper Rules.
 These rules require public water systems to monitor drinking water in homes that are known to have lead and copper in their plumbing systems.
-Monitoring ensures that our corrosion control techniques are successful at keeping lead from leaching into the water.
+Monitoring ensures that our corrosion control techniques are successful at keeping lead from leaching into drinking water.

-Since 1997, when we began adding orthophosphate and controlling pH to help reduce potential exposure to lead from water, Cleveland Water’s Lead Compliance Monitoring results have been well below the U.S. EPA’s action level of 15 parts per billion (ppb).
+Since 1997, when we began adding orthophosphate and controlling pH to help reduce potential exposure to lead from water, our Lead Compliance Monitoring results have been well below the U.S. EPA’s action level of 15 parts per billion (ppb).

 Our system-wide treatment techniques are some of the best in the country.
 In our most recent Lead Compliance Monitoring test results, all results were below 3.3 ppb, with 90% below 1.8 ppb.
 To put that in perspective, 1 ppb is like a blade of grass on a football field.